 Do you know someone who would make a great candidate for a future NEWaukeean of the Week?
 Email your nomination to firstname.lastname@example.org!

-How long have you lived in Milwaukee and what brought you here?
+How long have you lived in MKE & what brought you here?